 Moscow Police: Killer of 4 UI students remains unidentified and on the loose

 Nov.
-17—MOSCOW, Idaho — The brutal killings of four University of Idaho students remained unsolved Wednesday as officials said more than two dozen investigators from four agencies had been assigned to the case.
+18—MOSCOW, Idaho — The brutal killings of four University of Idaho students remained unsolved Wednesday as officials said more than two dozen investigators from four agencies had been assigned to the case.

 "We cannot say that there is no threat to the community," Fry said at news conference attended by more than 40 local and national media members Wednesday afternoon.
 "We still believe it's a targeted attack.
 But the reality is there still is a person out there who committed four very horrible, horrible crimes."